Jin-Zhang/MA/md/6-conclusion.md

 Improve the management interface, make the administrator to manage simply the new added device and increased remote management capability.

 User Interface:
 Since there is no a determined escape scene, User page shows MAC address and IP address of the connected AP in the form of text.
+When the indoor environment is determined, through a graphical floor plan can mark out the current position and exit.
 Good user interface should be intuitive, can automatically adapt to different screen resolution.
-When the indoor environment is determined, through a graphical interface can mark out the current position and exit.

 Security：